 Customer Journey Research for Home Improvement

 Home improvement purchase decisions follow two very different paths.
 Do-it-yourself (DIY) consumers research, buy, and install themselves.
-Do-it-for-me (DIFM) consumers trigger the purchase but hire a professional painter, handyman, or specialist to complete the work.
-Each follows a different route from inspiration through purchase to use, uses different channels (DIY retailer aisles, online marketplaces, social media, professional showrooms, specialist stores), and responds to different triggers.
-We map both journeys end-to-end using online surveys with consumers and phone interviews with the professional painters, handymen, retailers, and interior designers who shape DIFM decisions.
+Do-it-for-me (DIFM) consumers trigger the purchase but hire a painter, handyman, or specialist to do the work.
+Each path runs from inspiration to use through different channels and responds to different triggers.
+We map both journeys end-to-end: online surveys with consumers, phone interviews with the professionals who shape DIFM decisions.

 4